-P=IG×IE×E
+P=IG×IE+E

+The benefit of using a quantitative genetics model is that we can make predictions about where traits come from and test them using an Animal Model.
+Animal Models allow us to estimate how much of the phenotype is derived from genetics by performing a Generalized Mixed Model.
+By portioning the phenotypic variance into genetic and environmental effects (Sometimes referred to as Additive and Residual, respectively), we can extend our analysis to multiple co-varying traits and analyze where multiple traits which are responsible for differences in life-history strategies come from.

 Here in Iceland, work on various populations of Gasterosteus aculeatus has focused on phenotypic diversity, including phenotypic plasticity (Kristjánsson, Skúlason, and Noakes 2002; Millet et al. 2013).
 However, the extent to which parental effects shape the morphology and behavior of lake Mývatn stickleback has yet to be investigated.
 Previous work on different stickleback populations have discovered a range of parental effects, both maternal and paternal.
 Bell, Trapp, and Keagy (2018) investigated the heritability of parental behavior (Specifically, fanning of eggs) by male stickleback and found strong heritability of the trait.
 Furthermore, they concluded that a strong amount of genetic variation could lead the evolvability of the fanning trait.
-Offspring of male stickleback that expirience predation risk have shown to grow smaller and spend less time in the open (Bell, McGhee, and Stein 2016; Stein and Bell 2014) Female stickleback have also been shown to pass on phenotypic information to their eggs.
-An RNAseq study analyzing female sitckleback found that eggs from mothers exposed to predators had faster development times, as well as major epigenetic changes and alterations to non-coding genes during development (Mommer and Bell 2014; Bell, McGhee, and Stein 2016).
+Offspring of male stickleback that experience predation risk have shown to grow smaller and spend less time in the open (Bell, McGhee, and Stein 2016; Stein and Bell 2014) Female stickleback have also been shown to pass on phenotypic information to their eggs.
+An RNAseq study analyzing female stickleback found that eggs from mothers exposed to predators had faster development times, as well as major epigenetic changes and alterations to non-coding genes during development (Mommer and Bell 2014; Bell, McGhee, and Stein 2016).

 Methods

-I will use a half-sibiling common garden expiriment to assess TGP in Mývatn stickleback.
-Stickleback will be collected from seperate basins of the lake, the North, or cold shore, and the South, or warm shore.
+I will use a half-sibling common garden experiment to assess parental effects in Mývatn stickleback.
+Stickleback will be collected from separate basins of the lake, the South, or warm shore, and Grímsstaðir.
 Sticklebacks from both shores will then be crossed using standard methods laid out by Schluter.
 Half-sibling split clutch designs have been used previously to examine the effects of indirect fitness in parasite resistance, as well as transgenerational plasticity in response to temperature in marine stickleback (Barber et al. 2001; Ramler et al. 2014).
 One of the major problems when considering historical work on parental effects is disentangling genetic and environmental effects (Donelson et al. 2018).
 Using a Linear Mixed Model (LMM) approach to decompile the effects should be effective.
-15 males and 15 breeding females will be collected from the shore of the hot basin (hereon: hot shore) and a nearby cool region called Grimstaðir.
+16 males and 16 breeding females will be collected from the shore of the hot basin (hereon: hot shore) and a nearby cool region called Grímsstaðir (8 per habitat).
 Sperm from each male will be split and used to fertilize two females, and eggs from each female will be fertilized by two males.
 Each family will be split between two tanks to account for tank effects on individuals.
-Fish will be raised in tanks and weighed/measured every 3 months until fully grown, when their behavior will be assessed.
+A total of 64 tanks will be used to house the 32 full-sib families.
+Fish will be raised in tanks in a common garden at 13 °C and fed a mixed diet of bloodworms and pellets.
+Fish will be weighed/measured every 3 months until fully grown, when their behavior will be assessed.

+Timeline

+June 14-15: Breeding stickleback collection

+June 15 – June 22: Crosses made

 Proposed Guides: Dr. Bjarni Kristjánsson, Department of Aquaculture and Fish Biology, Hólar University College.

 Badyaev, Alexander V, and Tobias Uller.
 2009.
 “Parental effects in ecology and evolution : mechanisms , processes and implications.”
 Philosophical Transactions of the Royal Society B: Biological Sciences 364 (March): 1169–77. https://doi.org/10.1098/rstb.2008.0302.